Riverflow Community Logo

 The team worked hard to identify the scope of the community and parameters of the property we would need.
 This is when the magic happened.
 On the very same day that the team learned we had been awarded the planning grant, Elizabeth decided she would take a new biking route and fell in love with the area.
 That night she went online, exploring various homes for sale in Monkton.
 To her amazement, she found an uncannily ideal home located at 57 Cedar Lane on 30 beautiful acres.
 She immediately called team member Amy Caffry, who met her at the property the next day.
 Amy also fell fast for 57 Cedar Lane, but they agreed it was important to explore other properties.
 The house had not been lived in for six years, had been neglected, and would need a lot of work to become a warm and lively community home.

 The search for the right property continued, but nothing struck the team like 57 Cedar Lane, which had many of the qualities we were looking for.
 We filed our 501(c)(3) application, put together a Board of Directors, formulated bylaws, and scraped the money together to get the Cedar Ln. property off the market.
 We held a Strategic Planning retreat, confirmed our mission and vision, and set priorities for the first few years.
-We have been working hard to understand the scope of renovations needed to get the 8-bedroom house out of its sleeping state after six years of being uninhabited and bring it up to compliance with Therapeutic Care Residence (TCR) regulations and accessibility codes.
+We worked hard and consulted with many contractors to understand the scope of renovations needed to get the 8-bedroom house out of its sleeping state and bring it up to compliance with Therapeutic Community Residence (TCR) regulations and accessibility codes.
+Within 8 months, renovations, updates, life safety features, and new system installations were complete, Riverflow Community was staffed, and the four founding Friends moved in!